CDCgov/prime-reportstream/frontend-react/docs/proposals/0003-uswds-react-components.md

 ## Problem Statement

-- We rely on USWDS components for the basis of much of the code here in ReportStream.
-This creates a rigidity in our codebase since our designs require improvements on their initial code and contributing to their codebase has proved a cumbersome and untimely process.
+- We rely on [USWDS components](https://designsystem.digital.gov/components/overview/) for the basis of much of the code in ReportStream.
+This creates a rigidity in our codebase since our designs require extensions on their library and contributing to their codebase has proved a cumbersome and untimely process.
-- On top of the base USWDS, we also use their trussworks react component library.
+- On top of the base USWDS library, we also use [Trussworks React component library](https://github.com/trussworks/react-uswds).
 This adds another level of rigidity to the stack since we aren't interacting with the base USWDS library, we're only exposed to whatever `props` trussworks exposes for us.
 - From-the-ground-up customized components while offering complete control, could move us too far off the standardized, accessible components offered by the USWDS + would be quite a lot of work to create and maintain.

 ## Decision Drivers

 - Recent experience adding a simple addition to USWDS showed that we can't rely on them to update their library according to our needs.
-- Our `<Table />` component is becoming increasing complex and to be utilized fully, requires us to deviate from the USWDS base `<Table />` component.
+- Our `<Table />` component is becoming increasing complex and to be realized fully, requires us to deviate significantly from the USWDS base `<Table />` component.

 ## Considered Options